calvin-cs262-fall20-teamF/Project/online-help.md

 ## 2.2 - Interpreting the Buttons

 The buttons on the Report page are listed in order of increasing busyness, from top to bottom.
 The pie chart icon on the left side of the button provides a visual indicator of approximate busyness level.
-The pie charts' white fill is associated with an approximate busyness level (e.g. if a dining hall is quarter full, the
+The pie charts' white fill is associated with an approximate busyness level (e.g. if a dining hall is a quarter full, the pie chart that is closest to one-fourths white is the best choice).

 ## 2.3 - Submitting a Report

-1) Press the button that, in your opinion, best represents the current activity status.
+1) Tap the button that, in your opinion, best represents the current activity status.
 2) Press the "Submit" button.

 An alert shoud pop up indicating that your report has been submitted.

 # Section 3: Using the Map